Trail Manager: California Department of Fish and Wildlife | Contact North Central Region (916) 358-2900

-Length: 2 mile loop trail
+Length: 2 miles

 Rules: Foot and bike only.
 Dogs on leash.
 No motorized vehicles.
 Stay on trails.
 No smoking, No littering.
 Keep all cattle gates on the trail closed.

 If coming from Yuba City/ Marysville area, head East on Highway 20.
 Be on the lookout after passing the California Department of Forestry (CDF) Fire station on the left.
 Soon after you enter Nevada County, turn left onto Mooney Flat road.
 Head down Mooney Flat approximately a 1/4 mile and look for the dirt parking lot on the left.
 Turn down into the lot and park.
 There is a trail head sign leading visitors from the parking lot onto the trail.

 Today, the Black Swan Trail is ideal for observing wildflowers and birds.
 There is an intact wetland that is a critical habitat for the Western pond turtle, as well as bass, an array of waterfowl including the American Dipper and Belted Kingfisher.
-This landscape near the confluence of Deer Creek and the Lower Yuba River holds riparian habitat, blue oak woodland, wetlands, and great groundwater-fed ponds.
+This landscape near the confluence of Deer Creek and the Lower Yuba River is rich in riparian habitat, blue oak woodlands, wetlands, and great groundwater-fed ponds.
 Archeological features of Black Swan Preserve include relics of an 1800’s-era ranch, traditional Native American salmon fishing pools, Gold Rush-era town sites, great hard rock tunnels and towering bluffs of Blue Point Mine which yielded a fortune in gold.